arijitmandal10/Habit-Tracker-React/README.md

 ## Features

+- Users will need to register an account and log in using their credentials
 - Add multiple habits to track, such as reading a book or going to the gym.
 - Track each habit every day and choose from three statuses: Done, Not Done, or None.
 - View all current habits in a user-friendly interface.